 - Financial Literacy

-You will finish the class with a Graduation and Career Portfolio containing a 2-year plan tailored just for you!
-Additionally, you will meet other first-time students and get plugged-in to Calhoun.
-Data shows that students who have taken ORI 110 are more successful in college than those who do not in the past!
+You will even finish the class with a plan tailored just for you!
+Additionally, you will meet other students and get plugged-in to Calhoun.
 We are certain that this class will help you get off to a great start at Calhoun.

-Students meeting one of the following criteria are exempt from ORI 110:
+Students meeting one of the following criteria are exempt from Freshman Seminar:

 - Dual Enrollment or Accelerated High School student (once a dual enrollment or accelerated high school student becomes a first-time freshman, they will be required to take ORI 110)